 5. Trim the Edges.
 Take a sharp knife and cut the edging as close as possible to create a clean border.

-Unsure which grass or aggregates to use?
+Unsure which Namgrass to purchase, and which aggregates to use with it?
 Your nearest branch will be more than happy to offer guidance and advice.